pixmoving-moveit/traffic-gesture-recognition/traffic_gesture_recognition/datasets/README.md

 We collected and labeled a dataset called Chinese Traffic Gesture Dataset(CTGD) for training a deep learning traffic gesture recognition model.
 This dataset contains more than 160000 traffic gesture images and more than 20000 images of policeman and pedestrian.
 The two subset in CTGD:

-* The traffic policeman dataset：
+* The traffic gesture dataset：(https://drive.google.com/file/d/1SsTdCuevGOh_IY6lsgXM2rzIYYLsKz0a/view?usp=sharing)
-* The traffic gesture dataset：
+* The traffic policeman dataset：(https://drive.google.com/file/d/15qp79kTAHkWYoXKC6IuDUhMC4G6YAoEx/view?usp=sharing)

 ## Traffic Policeman Dataset
 Images of traffic policeman and pedestrian are collected and labeled.
 You can download with this link: